inconvergent/weird/docs/WEIR.md

 #### WEIR:CLEAR!

 ```
-clear values of weir instance. unless keep is set for a given property
+clear values of weir instance. unless keep is set for a given property.

  ; WEIR:CLEAR!
  ;   [symbol]